An act relating to school safety; creating s. 1006.147,

 public K-12 educational institution;

 or activity or on a school bus of a public K-12 educational

 (c) Through the use of data or computer software that is

 accessed through a computer, computer system, or computer network

 of a public K-12 educational institution.

-inflicting physical hurt or psychological distress on one or more
+inflicting physical harm or psychological distress on one or more

 students and may involve:

 10. Destruction of property.